Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Monetary Velocity

-Turnover of stablecoin supply, following the Federal Reserve's quantity theory of money framework (MV = PQ).
-High velocity indicates active settlement use.
-Low velocity indicates collateral locking or passive holding.
+Volume-to-market-cap turnover, following the quantity-theory framing (MV = PQ).
+High velocity is consistent with active settlement; low velocity with collateral locking or passive holding.

 V = Volume_24h / Market_Cap